-The fingers of a “man’s hand” appear and write on the wall while the drunken party is continuing.
+The fingers of a “man’s hand” appear and write on the wall while the feast of Belshazzar continued.
 This writing appears on A wall “near the lampstands” so the king can clearly see the hand writing the words.
 This writing is an inscription and is a parody of Assyrian or Babylonian official writing.
 Just as the King of Babylon inscribes words on statues or walls, so too the Lord is inscribing his own imperial edict for the king to read.
+What was the Meaning of the Handwriting on the Wall?

 Belshazzar’s reaction is absolute fear, he turns pale, and his legs give way.
 Literally this is the “bands / knots of his legs were loosed”, he comes very near to fainting.
 This idiom can be translated a number of different ways, the NRSV, for example, has “his knees knocked together.”
 Seow suggests that the idiom could be translated “his bowels were loosed” (Daniel, 79).